Updated: Mar 24

 5. Pay most attention to where the hole resides, because it has the most influence on the ball’s roll

 6. For longer putts divide the putt into sections (eg., 5ft, 15ft.
-30ft.), treat each distance to the hole as a separate putt to analyse, then determine the combined characteristics of the putt to assess which section affects the ball’s roll the most
+30ft.), treat each distance to the hole as a separate putt to analyse, and then determine the combined characteristics of the putt to assess which section affects the ball’s roll the most

 7. Try and read the green from behind the hole first, especially on downhill putts as this is often a better perspective than behind the ball